CSPI-QE/ocp-ci-docs/docs/Onboarding/Prerequisites_Guide.md

 - Confirmation that the containerized deployment and testing can be run outside of the company firewall and doesn't rely on internal dependencies.

 ## Valid Test Output
-- Produce J-unit XMLs in a valid format for each test that is executed.
+- Produce JUnit XMLs in a valid format for each test that is executed.
   - This will be needed for reporting.

 See [Report Guide](../OCP_CI_Tutorials/Scenarios/Reporting_Guide.md) for more information.